-Unit A etivities and Instructional Techniques Remarks Ι • Lectures with interactive discussions • Case studies on educational psychology applications • Group activities to explore real-life scenarios in classrooms. • Provide students with reflective questions or tasks, then present and discuss their responses.
-II • Lectures with visual aids and discussions (Power point) • Group discussions on human development and indigenous practices • give assignment to collect some indigenous understanding and practices of growth and development and discuss in the classroom. • Group activities to explore the practical applications of each approach and Critical thinking sessions. • Group work on developmental stages. • Assign students tasks to observe changes in behavior during puberty and adolescence, followed by a class presentation and discussion. • Role-play activities simulating adolescent challenges. • Critical thinking sessions of adolescence changes III • Lectures with power point and class discussions • Case studies on inclusive education • Guest lectures from experts on special education • Group projects designing inclusive lesson plans. • Assign students tasks to observe the behavior of a child with special needs, followed by a presentation and discussion in class.
-IV • Lecture and discussion • After presentation of different learning theories, students will be divided into different groups and prepare a report for discussion in the classroom about their implications in the context of Nepal. • Group work on designing lesson plans based on different learning theories. • Role-plays to demonstrate social learning and modeling. • Assign students tasks to compare different theories and apply them to the Nepalese context, X 7 then present and discuss in class and draw conclusions.
-V • Introduce the concept of motivation through class discussion and Present Maslow's Hierarchy with examples. • Debate about intrinsic and extrinsic motivation and discuss the teacher's role in creating a motivating environment.
-Explain positive and possitive reinforcement with examples and introduce the four types of • Explain positive and negative reinforcement with examples and introduce the four types of reinforcement schedules.
-Explain the role of practice in learning, covering types and divide students into groups and assign each group to explore and present one type of practice. • Use diagrams to explain the types of memory and Practical exercises on memory techniques. • Create a group activity where students illustrate the types of memory using real-life examples.
-Explain theories of forgetting and Engage students in recalling and forgetting information after specific time intervals and discuss how forgetting occurs. • Explain the psychological concept of frustration and group discussions on managing frustration in the classroom. • Provide students with reflective questions or tasks, then present and discuss their responses. • Provide students with reflective questions or tasks, then present and discuss their responses.
+Unit Activities and Instructional Techniques Remarks I Lectures with interactive discussions Case studies on educational psychology applications Group activities to explore real-life scenarios in classrooms. • Provide students with reflective questions or tasks, then present and discuss their responses.
+II • Lectures with visual aids and discussions (Power point) Group discussions on human development and indigenous practices • give assignment to collect some indigenous understanding and practices of growth and development and discuss in the classroom. • Group activities to explore the practical applications of each approach and Critical thinking sessions.
+Group work on developmental stages. • Assign students tasks to observe changes in behavior during puberty and adolescence, followed by a class presentation and discussion.
+Role-play activities simulating adolescent challenges.
+Critical thinking sessions of adolescence changes III Lectures with power point and class discussions Case studies on inclusive education Guest lectures from experts on special education Group projects designing inclusive lesson plans. • Assign students tasks to observe the behavior of a child with special needs, followed by a presentation and discussion in class.
+IV Lecture and discussion • After presentation of different learning theories, students will be divided into different groups and prepare a report for discussion in the classroom about their implications in the context of Nepal. • Group work on designing lesson plans based on different learning theories. • Role-plays to demonstrate social learning and modeling. • Assign students tasks to compare different theories and apply them to the Nepalese context, then present and discuss in class and draw conclusions.
+V • Introduce the concept of motivation through class discussion and Present Maslow's Hierarchy with examples. • Debate about intrinsic and extrinsic motivation and discuss the teacher's role in creating a motivating environment. • Explain positive and negative reinforcement with examples and introduce the four types of reinforcement schedules. • Explain the role of practice in learning, covering types and divide students into groups and assign each group to explore and present one type of practice. • Use diagrams to explain the types of memory and Practical exercises on memory techniques. • Create a group activity where students illustrate the types of memory using real-life examples. • Explain theories of forgetting and Engage students in recalling and forgetting information after specific time intervals and discuss how forgetting occurs. • Explain the psychological concept of frustration and group discussions on managing frustration in the classroom.
+Provide students with reflective questions or tasks, then present and discuss their responses. ristice students with reneetive questions of tasks, then present and discuss then responses.